-We're adding multi-node support to Seq in three phases, with DR and zero-downtime upgrades in the first phase, and HA and scale-out making up phases two and three.
+We're adding multi-node support to Seq in three phases, with DR and zero-downtime upgrades in the first phase, and HA and scale-out making up phases two and three in future releases.

 Seq's DR configuration relies on two Seq instances ("cluster nodes") behind an HTTP load balancer.

 Each node in the cluster uses a local storage volume to maintain a complete copy of the log data held in the cluster.

 Nodes share a single highly-available database - either Microsoft SQL Server, Azure SQL Database, or PostgreSQL - to store metadata including users, signals, dashboards, and so on.